dorukkilitcioglu/sphinx_test/README.md

 - Go to project settings in GitHub, add a new secret called `TEST_PYPI_API_TOKEN`
 - Add sphinx requirements to `docs/requirements.txt`
 - Add documentation source under `docs`.
+- Adjust the periodical testing schedule in `test.yml`.